sajansshergill/PromptEval/README.md

 # PromptEval: Testing and Documenting the Effectiveness of AI Prompts using Python + Power BI

-##  Objective:
+## 🔍 Overview
-To evaluate and document the performance of generative AI tools like ChatGPT and Copilot by testing various prompts and scoring their outputs.
-The results are visualized using Power BI, and prompt guidelines are versioned using Git with proper documentation.
+PromptEval is a lightweight evaluation framework for testing and documenting the effectiveness of prompts across AI tools like ChatGPT and GitHub Copilot.
+It automates prompt execution using Python and visualizes results in Power BI, allowing users to iterate, score, and refine prompt strategies for tasks like summarization, explanation, and code generation.

+---

+## 📁 Project Structure
+PromptEval/
+├── prompts/ # JSON prompt templates
+├── results/ # Output and scoring CSVs
+├── scripts/ # Python execution scripts
+├── powerbi/ # Power BI dashboard file
+├── docs/ # Markdown documentation
+├── .gitignore
+├── README.md
+└── requirements.txt

+---

+## ⚙️ Technologies Used
+- **Python** for running prompt tests and storing results
+- **OpenAI API** for ChatGPT integration
+- **Power BI** for data visualization
+- **Git** for version control and collaboration
+- **Markdown** for documenting best practices and prompt iterations

+---

 ## Tech Stack:
 - Python (prompt testing + CSV generation)